SistePar/cordova-plugin-privatevar/README.md

 The plugin is simple, a function "get" in JavaScript is created and it returns data of type JSON.

+# INSTALL
-* To install from the Cordova CLI:
+To install from the Cordova CLI:

 	cordova plugin add https://gitlab.com/sistepar/app/cordova-plugin-privatevar.git